-Outreach youth was established in 2006 by a small group of young gay men, supported by youth workers, as a response to the young men identifying that there was no Lesbian, Gay, Bisexual, Trans*, Queer and Questioning (LGBT*Q+) specific support or Youth Group available to them in Suffolk.
+In 2006 by a small group of young gay men, supported by youth workers, established Outreach youth, through the young men identifying that there was no Lesbian, Gay, Bisexual, Trans*, Queer and Questioning (LGBT*Q+) specific support or Youth Group available to them in Suffolk.

-Outreach youth has been involved with various initiative across Suffolk, including with Suffolk County Council as part of their Stonewall Education Champion programme, the Suffolk LGBT Advisory Group, as a founder organisation of Suffolk Pride and lead organisation for Suffolk LGBT History month.
+Between 2010 and 2014, Outreach youth became involved with various initiative across Suffolk, including with Suffolk County Council as part of their Stonewall Education Champion programme, the Suffolk LGBT Advisory Group, as a founder organisation of Suffolk Pride and as lead organisation for Suffolk LGBT History month.

-Recent developments in our work in Essex have meant that we have established partnerships with Essex County Council Youth Service, Outhouse East and Essex Pride.
+Other developments included our work in North Essex, where partnerships were established with Essex County Council Youth Service, Outhouse East and Essex Pride.

 In 2014, Outreach youth became a Charitable Incorporated Organisation registered with the Charity Commission.

-In 2017 we established our Trans* Families project – supporting parents of Trans* and Non-Binary children, facilitated Suffolk’s first Trans* & Non-Binary Youth Summit supported by Suffolk County Council – Suffolk Public Health.
+In 2017, Outreach youth established an innovative Trans* Families project – supporting parents of Trans* and Non-Binary children and also facilitated Suffolk’s first Trans* & Non-Binary Youth Summit supported by Suffolk County Council – Suffolk Public Health.

 Outreach youth has Trustees who oversee the running and work of the charity.